steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/introduction.md

 The "Local" filesystem provides access to the underlying filesystem of the platform -its behavior is defined by the operating system -and again, can behave differently from HDFS.
+Case-sensitivity, action when attempting to rename a file atop another file, and whether it is possible to `seek()` past the end of the file are all examples of possible differences.

-Finally, there are filesystems implemented by third parties, that assert compatibility with Apache Hadoop.
+There are also filesystems implemented by third parties, that assert compatibility with Apache Hadoop.
 There is no formal compatibility suite, and hence no way for anyone to declare compatibility except in the form of their own compatibility tests.

-This document does not attempt to formally define compatibility; passing the associated test suites does not guarantee correct behavior in MapReduce jobs, or HBase operations.
+These documents does not attempt to provide a normative definition of compatibility;
+passing the associated test suites does not guarantee correct behavior of applications.

 What the test suites do define is the expected set of actions -failing these tests will highlight potential issues.

+By making aspect of the contract tests configurable, it becomes possible to declare which parts of the standard contract a filesystem diverges from.
+This is information which can be conveyed to users of the filesystem.

 ### Naming